Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <div>
 <img src="images/figure-04.png" title="Structure of a single Node and attached resources" alt="Structure of a single Node and attached resources.">
-<p>Figure 3: Structure of a single node and its attached resources.</p>
+<p>Figure 3: Nodes and their attached resources.</p>
 </div>

 <p>Per node, there is exactly one Node Index Document and one Shared Descriptors resource document.
-FeatureData, Geometry, Texture and attributes resources can be split into bundles for optimal network transfer and client-side reactivity.
+FeatureData, Geometry, Texture and Attribute resources can be split into bundles for optimal network transfer and client-side reactivity.
 This allows balancing between index size,
 feature splitting (with a relatively large node capacity between 1MB and 10MB) and optimal network usage (with a smaller bundle size, usually in the range of 64kB to 512kB).</p>

 <p>There are always an equal number <em>n</em> of FeatureData and Geometry resources, and each set contains
 the corresponding data elements to be able to render a complete feature.
-Optimal access to all required properties of the geometry data, including the feature to geometry mapping, is available directly from the binary Geometry data resource, avoiding unnecessary dependency on the FeatureData document.
-All vertexAttributes (including position, normal,texture coordinates and color), vertex and feature counts, and mesh segmentation information (faceRanges) are also readily accessible from the <em>geometries</em> resource. </p>
+Optimal access to all required properties of the geometry data, including the feature to geometry mapping, is available directly from the binary <em>geometry</em> data resource, avoiding unnecessary dependency on the FeatureData document.
+All vertexAttributes (including position, normal, texture coordinates and color), vertex and feature counts, and mesh segmentation information (faceRanges) are also readily accessible from the <em>geometry</em> resource. </p>

 <div>
 <img src="images/figure-node.png" title="The content of a single I3S Node" alt="The content of a single I3S Node.">